Updated November 13, 2017

 This is a laid-back Rye with plenty of unique character and an inventive agenda.
 The perfect soundtrack?
 Anything by Lester Young, though later Lester will provide the most appropriate compliment.

 Redemption Barrel Proof Straight Rye 10-year is a limited bottling.
-The recommended standard retail price is $129.99, subject to the pricing whims of wherever you’re fortunate enough to find it.
+The recommended standard retail price for the 2016 release was $129.99, but the 2017 version was markedly cheaper at $99.99.